What Are SMS Chatbots?

 - 3.3 billion people access the internet via mobile.
 It’s predicted that by 2025, 72.6% of internet users will access the web via mobile only, using their smartphones.

 It’s only natural that businesses increasingly jump on the new way to connect with customers.
 According to one survey’s results, almost a third of customers used text messaging to contact a business.
+Providing an opportunity for customers to ease communications along their customer journey can facilitate customer loyalty.

 Overuse Warning on Customer Service SMS Chatbots